 QUALITY AREA 6: COLLABORATIVE PARTNERSHIPS WITH FAMILIES AND COMMUNITIES 6.1 Supportive relationships with families Respectful relationships with families are developed and maintained and families are supported in their parenting role.

 6.1.1 Engagement with the service Families are supported from enrolment to be involved in the service and contribute to service decisions.
 6.1.2 Parents views are respected The expertise, culture, values and beliefs of families are respected, and families share decision-making about their child's learning and wellbeing.
 6.1.3 Families are supported Current information is available to families about the service and relevant community services and resources to support parenting and family wellbeing.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS
+EDUCATION AND CARE SERVICES NATIONAL LAW AND NATIONAL REGULATIONS

+S.165 Offence to inadequately supervise children

+S. 166 Offence to use inappropriate discipline

+S.168 Offence related to required programs

+S.169 Offence relating to staffing arrangements

 73 Educational program

 84 Awareness of child protection law

 115 Premises designed to facilitate supervision

+117A Placing a person in day-to-day charge

 118 Educational leader

+123 Educator to child ratios-centre-based services

 126 Centre-based services- general educator qualifications

 145 Staff record

 155 Interactions with children

 156 Relationships in groups

 157 Access for parents

 168 Education and care services must have policies and procedures

 170 Policies and procedures to be followed